kaz-Anova/Competitive_Dai/README.md

 For more ideas around this competition and stacking, you may have a look at [this](https://github.com/kaz-Anova/ensemble_amazon)

-You amy also look at [StackNet too](https://github.com/kaz-Anova/StackNet/blob/master/example/example_amazon/EXAMPLE.MD)
+You may also look at [StackNet too](https://github.com/kaz-Anova/StackNet/blob/master/example/example_amazon/EXAMPLE.MD)